Tamang-Ajay/Amazon-Sales-Dashboard-PowerBI-Project/README.md

 ## 💡Impact:
 - Made it easy to see how sales are doing over the year and quarters with the help of filters.
-- Showed the sales of product category in a table and top 5 products by YTD sales and YTD reviews.
+- Showed the sales of product category with table.
+- Showed the top 5 products by YTD sales and YTD reviews.
 - Helped to find sales patterns by month and week.

 ## 🔗 Contact